-* Mixed with a Moment Of Funny when Red accidently admits that he considers Fez to be part of the family.
+* Mixed with a Moment Of Funny when Red accidentally admits that he considers Fez to be part of the family.

 * As an overall theme of the series, Kitty acting as a surrogate mother for Eric's friends, who all came from abusive or neglectful families.
 This is hilariously lampshaded by Red after Kitty offers to take Jackie in when her father is arrested and her mother hasn't come home:

--->'''Red:''' Every time we have a spare room, you want to fill it up with a stray child.
+-->'''Red:''' Kitty, every time we have an empty room, you want to fill it up with a stray child.
 You're like the Old Lady who Lived in a Shoe.

 -->'''Kitty:''' Did you just call me old?